 The summer months is a common time for diabetic families to inquire about proper foot health.
 Children with diabetes may walk barefoot outside, and a foot infection may occur as a result of a small cut in the skin of the feet.
 Research has indicated that diabetes may cause neuropathy.
 This is defined as a numbing sensation in the feet, and it is often difficult to feel cuts, bruises, and scrapes that may have occurred.
 It is important for parents to properly manage their children’s diabetes, and this may help children to lead more of a normal life.
 This can be accomplished by having your child receive a yearly foot exam, and it is beneficial to encourage participating in physical activities.
 If your child has diabetes, it is suggested that you visit a podiatrist who can help you to manage this condition.

-High heels have a history of causing foot and ankle problems.
-If you have any concerns about your feet or ankles, contact one of our podiatrists from Northern Illinois Foot & Ankle Specialists.
+Diabetic foot care is important in preventing foot ailments such as ulcers.
+If you are suffering from diabetes or have any other concerns about your feet, contact one of our podiatrists from Northern Illinois Foot & Ankle Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Diabetes affects millions of people every year.
 The condition can damage blood vessels in many parts of the body, especially the feet.
 Because of this, taking care of your feet is essential if you have diabetes, and having a podiatrist help monitor your foot health is highly recommended.

 - Routinely inspect your feet for bruises or sores.